sanlouise/react-redux-bank/README.md

 ## React Redux Bank application

-This project will mimic the behavior of an online mobile  application used by bankers to check on their customer's checking accounts and to withdraw funds.
+This project will mimic the behavior of an web application used by bankers to check on their customers' checking accounts and to withdraw funds.